TiagoBaiao/tools/organise_media/README.md

 ### Configuration

-Before running the `organise_media` script make sure that a `config.yaml` file exists in the same directory.
+Before running the `organise_media` script make sure that a `config.yaml` file exists in the root directory of the project.
 It must have the following configuration variables:

  - **folders_to_organise**: a list of directories where the script will look for files to organise in sub-directories
  - **media_extensions**: a list of file extensions which the script will use to mark files as eligible for organisation